 The first batch of Bengal orphans, numbering 64, left Calcutta for Punjab on Monday night by the Howrah Express.
 At Lahore, the orphans will be kept in Vedic Ashram, Krishma Nagar.
 They will be medically examined and then sent to different orphanages in the province.
 Another batch will leave Calcutta on Friday.

-Permits for 30 wagons have been obtained by the APP Sabha, and the wagons will be loaded from different stations for dispatch to Howrah.
+Permits for 30 wagons have been obtained, and the wagons will be loaded from different stations for dispatch to Howrah.
 A batch of Volunteers left Lahore for Calcutta on Tuesday to make arrangements for free kitchens in the moffasil areas.

 Nawab of Mamdot, President of the Punjab Provincial Muslim League has opened the Bengal relief Fund under the auspices of the Punjab Muslim League.
 Mamdot has donated Rs.
 5,000 to it.